Who Moved My Cheese?

 Oh, we were hunting for the fellow who moved our cheese as we made the slim kind of pancakes, weren’t we?

-So I spent the next 45 minutes pouring the batter into the pan, smoothing it out thin, flipping it this way and that way before tossing it into a waiting tray.
-All this time, the words of the narrator of ‘Who Moved My Cheese’ floated in the air, drifting my soul across the maze.
+So I spent the next 45 minutes pouring bits of batter into the pan, smoothing each out thin, flipping them this way and that way before tossing them into a waiting tray one after the other.
+All this time soaking in the words of the narrator of ‘Who Moved My Cheese’ and drifting my soul across the maze.

-Then it dawned on me, – and this is why I’m writing to you – the reason I left home is because someone moved my cheese!
+Then it dawned on me, – and this is why I’m writing to you – the reason I left home is that someone moved my cheese!

 Yes Seriously, Somebody Just Moved My Cheese!

-Think about it, when my once convertible office became congested, thanks to the COVID-19 pandemic, I could no longer use the space as i did before.
-Closure of learning institutions and the call to work from home disrupted everything.
+Think about it, when my once convertible office became congested, thanks to the COVID-19 pandemic, I could no longer use the space as I did before.
+The closure of learning institutions and the call to work from home disrupted everything.

-And so, the longer I sat in my corner trying to write my new book in and out of my routine, the harder it became.
+And so the longer I sat in my corner trying to write my new book in and out of my routine, the harder it became.
 The presence of my family undid my creativity.
-It was infuriating!
+And that was infuriating!

 Don’t get me wrong, I love them.
 Yes.
-But my cheese was in their departure every morning so I could create my office and pour out delicious content.
+But my cheese was in their departure every morning so I could create my office and pour out delicious content for my online fans.

-You see, their presence disrupted the flow of my creative juices.
-They literally choked the pipe and no matter how much I turned the tap on, nothing came out.
+You see, their presence disrupted, no scratch that, literally choked my creative juices pipes and no matter how much I turned the tap on, nothing came out.

-So I did the most selfish thing a mother can do according to the African rules of a woman’s life, I left!
+So I did the most inconsiderate and appalling thing a mother can do according to the ‘The Unwritten Rules of the African Wife‘.
+I left!